3 Benefits of Oyster Shells for Chickens

 - Broken eggs.

-So let’s start with when to start feeding it.
+So, let’s start with when to begin feeding oyster shells to your flock.

 When your hens are approaching laying time which is anywhere from 18-22 weeks of age.
 Or as soon as you notice that they’ve started laying.